 How do I obtain an Order of Protection?

-All counties vary as to the process in which to obtain an Order of Protection.
-It is advisable to first check with either the Circuit Clerk’s office located at the county courthouse or the state’s attorney’s office.
-Some counties have special organizations that specifically assist in obtaining Orders of Protection.
+Counties vary as to the process.
+Check with either the Circuit Clerk’s office located at the county courthouse or the state’s attorney’s office.
+Some counties have special organizations that assist in obtaining Orders of Protection.

 How long does an Order of Protection last?